Nene Leakes And Cynthia Bailey Get In Massive Blow-Out Caught On Camera

 The source added that NeNe doesn’t know whether or not she can trust Cynthia, and both are having a hard time letting go of the past and seeing eye to eye.
 Apparently, the two have been meeting and trying to sort things out as best they can.

-NeNe is having trouble with some of her other co-stars, as well.
+NeNe is having trouble with some of her other co-stars as well.
 Porsha and NeNe have been battling.
-The two even went so far as to send each other cease and desist letters when things got really bad between them last season.
+The two even went so far as to send each other cease-and-desist letters when things got really bad between them last season.

 As The Inquisitr previously reported, this season of the show is expected to focus on the drama between Kenya Moore and Porsha, though who knows if her battles with Cynthia will become another plot element at this point.